th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 Setting fuses
 ```

-Seemingly worryingly, it says we're using the external oscialltor (`Oscillator = external`), which is incorrect.
-It's actually all okay though - PlatformIO is just a bit confused by our direct fuse setting - you the `Selected fuses: [lfuse = 0xA4, hfuse = 0xD1]` line shows that we have overridden things, and the correct values for what we want are indeed the ones being programmed.
+Seemingly worryingly, it says we're using the external oscillator (`Oscillator = external`), which is incorrect.
+It's actually all okay though - PlatformIO is just a bit confused by our direct fuse setting - the `Selected fuses: [lfuse = 0xA4, hfuse = 0xD1]` line shows that we have overridden things, and the correct values for what we want are indeed the ones being programmed.

 ## Checking our work